 Lost in the old coastal mountains is a land where the water runs clear and clean and the Coho Salmon come to spawn.
 Ancient trees stand tall and regal.
 This is a place where black bears den and raise their young and where cougars travel the ridges looking for food.
 In this hidden valley is where we will build Big Bear Village.

 “This is the first time we have picked up our daughter from overnight camp and found her connecting with so many kids… She came home feeling really good and really positive.
 Thank you!”

 Big Bear Village is a unique and unmatched outdoor experience.
 Students begin their week with an immediate immersion into nature as we jump right in to Miller Creek and go exploring.
+(Eat lunch before arriving to camp.)
 The explorations and challenges grow from there.
 Students will practice basic outdoor survival skills through practical application.
 The group will build primitive shelters and every student will be given the opportunity to spend the night in one, should they choose.
 Every night our campfires will be lit by the ancient bowdrill technology.
 During the Gnarly Hike kids will get to challenge themselves to complete a really challenging all-day route.
 Campers will also have a choice of several electives such as archery, tracking, ethnobotany, and more.